Jacques Gauthier (curler): Juniors

-Gauthier played most of his junior career as third for J. T. Ryan.
+Gauthier played most of his junior career as third for JT Ryan.
 With Ryan, he won a silver medal at the 2019 Canadian Junior Curling Championships and a bronze medal at the 2018 Canadian Junior Curling Championships.
 In 2018, he got to play in his first World Junior Curling Championships as alternate for his cousin, Tyler Tardi's rink, where the team won a gold medal.

 Ryan aged out of juniors after the 2019 championships and Gauthier formed his own team for the 2019–20 season.
 His rink of Jordan Peters, Brayden Payette and Zack Bilawka lost the final of the 2020 Manitoba Junior Provincials.
 They still got to go to the 2020 Canadian Junior Curling Championships, representing the second Manitoba team as Nunavut and Yukon did not send teams.
 The team finished the round robin and championship pool with a 9–1 record which qualified them for the final.
 The team curled 92% which led them to a 8–6 victory over Newfoundland and Labrador's Daniel Bruce.
 At the 2020 World Junior Curling Championships, the team finished the round robin in second with a 7–2 record.
 In the playoffs, they defeated Germany in the semifinal and Switzerland in the final to claim the gold medal.